arki1/apigee-hybrid/README.md

-## Apigee Hybrid Setup
+# Apigee Hybrid Setup

 This is a collection of small scripts to help set up Apigee Hybrid.
 This project provides a "script approach" for the steps available in [the Apigee Hybrid documentation](https://cloud.google.com/apigee/docs/hybrid/v1.13/precog-overview).

-These scripts may be better automated using Terraform in the future.
+These scripts are intended for study pourposes only.
+A better aproach for automation would be using Terraform instead.

 **Prerequisites:**

-* Before you begin, ensure you have sourced the `environment.sh` file.
+* Before you begin, ensure you have sourced the `configure.sh` file.
 Start with `part1/step1.sh`.
-* If your Cloud Shell disconnects, ensure you have sourced `environment.sh` again.
+* If your Cloud Shell disconnects, ensure you have sourced `configure.sh` again.

 **Steps:**